Skilled Maintenance Services Are Covered by Medicare.

 What Can Beneficiaries Do If They Were Denied Care Under the Improvement Standard?

 The Jimmo settlement also establishes a process of "re-review" for Medicare beneficiaries who received a denial of skilled nursing facility care, home health care, or out-patient therapy services (physical therapy, occupational therapy, or speech therapy) that became final and non-appealable after January 18, 2011 because of the Improvement Standard.
-Shortly after the federal district court approves the settlement, CMS will announce how beneficiaries can invoke the re-review process.
-As more information becomes available, the Center for Medicare Advocacy will post information on its website.
+You can access a request for re-review form here.
+CMS discusses and links to the form here.

 For people needing assistance with appeals, the Center for Medicare Advocacy has self-help materials available.
 This information can help individuals understand proper coverage rules and learn how to contest Medicare denials for outpatient, home health, or skilled nursing facility care.